-If you have babies or children in the home, or very elderly people, it’s even more important to keep a close eye on indoor humidity levels and to take steps to correct them if problems arise.
-Such individuals have less mature or weakened immune systems and are therefore more susceptible to the dangers of high indoor humidity.
+If you have babies or children in the home or very older adults, it’s even more important to keep a close eye on indoor humidity levels and to take steps to correct them if problems arise.
+Such individuals have less mature or weakened immune systems and are therefore more susceptible to high indoor humidity dangers.
 Therefore, if humidity levels inside the home are too high, babies, children, and seniors may be more likely to develop problems like pneumonia, gastroenteritis, mumps, and asthma.
 In fact, it has been estimated that 50 to 70 percent of asthma cases are triggered by allergic reactions, which are more likely to occur in places with high humidity.

 Effects of High Indoor Humidity

-In addition to fostering an environment that is conducive to allergens and infectious diseases, high indoor humidity can wreak havoc on the body’s ability to regulate its temperature.
-That’s because the higher the humidity, or percentage of vapor in the air, the higher the temperature feels.
-On hot days, the heat index is used to convey the effects of humidity on the way that temperatures are perceived by the human body.
+In addition to fostering an environment conducive to allergens and infectious diseases, high indoor humidity can wreak havoc on the body’s ability to regulate its temperature.
+That’s because the higher the humidity or percentage of vapor in the air, the higher the temperature feels.
+On hot days, the heat index conveys humidity’s effects on how the human body perceives temperatures.
 It applies just as much indoors as outdoors.